 Frankfurt Christmas Market Hours

-The Frankfurt Christmas Market opening times for 2018 are as follows:
+In previous years, the Frankfurt Christmas Market opening times were as follows:

 Monday – Saturday from 10am – 9pm